UFB High Yield Savings account review

 This account is only available online, but the application process is straightforward:

-- Visit the UFB website and click Savings.
+- From the UFB Direct’s website, click Savings.

 - Click High yield savings.